Reviews You Can Rely On

 Comfort

-The Tonic Kineticore is not the most comfortable helmet we tested but it is just below average in this area, great for a helmet in its price range.
+The Tonic Kineticore is not the most comfortable helmet we tested, but it is just below average in this area, great for a helmet in its price range.
 The shape is spot-on for those with more rounded heads, though it may be too roomy up top if your head is a bit flat.
-It narrows more at the temples than some helmets too, so if you know that's one of your problem areas, you may want to try one on first to make sure it works fits well.
+It narrows more at the temples than some helmets do, too, so if you know that's one of your problem areas, you may want to try one on first to make sure it works and fits well.

 lazer tonic kineticore - on a cool spring day like this one, the kineticore's ventilation is...